It’s all here.

 More than 1,200 students, even those from Bemidji, live on campus in our six residence halls and apartments to take better advantage of campus life.

-Birch Hall: With a design influenced by our Minnesota north woods culture, Birch is home to many of our upper classmen in singles and doubles.
+Birch Hall: With a design influenced by our Minnesota north woods culture, Birch is home to many of our upper-class students in singles and doubles.

 Linden Hall: Newly remodeled Linden features two- and three-person suites and boasts Diamond Point Park as its front yard.

-Pine Hall: Famous for its spirited croquet matches, Pine also houses FYRE students and features a study lounge with stunning views of the Lake.
+Pine Hall: Famous for its spirited croquet matches, Pine houses Upperclassmen and features a study lounge with stunning views of the Lake.

 Tamarack Hall: The tallest building in Beltrami County, 12-floor Tamarack has amazing views and is home to the Honors Learning Community.